 Coronary angiograms look at the blood vessels in the heart.
 Angiograms can also be used to look at the blood vessels in the brain, the kidneys or other parts of the body.
 They are usually done in hospital.

 Before the test

-Some people have to fast (have no food or drink) for four to six hours beforehand.
+Some people have to fast (have no food or drink) for 4 to 6 hours before an angiogram.
 Others have to drink a lot of fluids before the test.
 If you’re not sure, check with your doctor.

 You will need to arrange someone to help you get home, especially if you are going home the same day.

-Your doctor should discuss the procedure and any potential risks beforehand.
+Your doctor should discuss the procedure and any potential risks.
 This is a good time to ask questions or discuss any concerns.
 You should tell your doctor or nurse: